apiko-dev/amazon-ivs-react-native-broadcast/docs/api-documentation.md

 #### `cameraPreviewAspectMode`

 Determines how view's aspect ratio will be maintained.
-Can be changed after broadcast session initialization.

 | Type | Required | Platform | Default value |
 | :---: | :---: | :---: | :---: |